syncfusion-content/asp.netwebforms-docs/aspnet/Overview.md

 documentation: ug

 ---
-# Essential ASP.NET Web Forms Overview
+# Welcome to Syncfusion ASP.NET Web Forms

 Essential Studio for ASP.NET is a set of server-side wrappers for Essential JavaScript controls that enables you to create Essential Studio’s HTML5 JavaScript controls through ASP.NET Designer and/or Code Behind file.
 It includes rich designer support, server-side events, and better ViewState handling for all server-side wrappers.